RezaZeraatkar/nextjsOnlineStore/README.md

 ## Tech Stack

-- **Next.js**: Used for server-side rendering, static site generation, and the overall app structure.
+- **Next.js with typescript**: Used for server-side rendering, static site generation, and the overall app structure.
 - **React**: Powers the UI components of the application.
 - **Styled Components and tailwindcss**: Handles styling.
 - **Vercel**: Used for app deployment and hosting.